MissCheptoo/YOUTUBE_CONTENT_ANALYSIS/README.md

 # YOUTUBE_CONTENT_ANALYSIS
 scraping youtube content using Youtube API's Then analyzing and visualizing the data

-This project analyzes the performance of various YouTube channels based on key metrics such as subscriber count, total views, and total videos.
-Using Python for data analysis and visualization, this project provides insights into how channel characteristics relate to their audience engagement and growth.

 TABLE OF CONTENTS

 1. Project Overview